micro-community/development/roadmap/README.md

 High level goals defined for each quarter.
 We don't go into detail because reasons.

-- [Platform](platform.md) - a cloud platform for microservices development
+- [Platform MVP](platform.md) - a cloud platform for microservices development
   * Provides "Micro as a Service"
   * Invite only for community
   * Public cloud hosting (free)